-In a city that never stops, it always helps to have a place to start.
-Here, a guide to the capital city of Rajasthan in northern India.
+In a city that never stops moving, it always helps to have a place to start.
+Here’s our guide to Jaipur, the capital of Rajasthan in northern India.

 In accordance with the astrology that rules insights in India, the Jantar Mantar monument offers a collection of 19 sand-colored stone instruments that allow astrologists to observe celestial positions with the naked eye.
 Wander through the UNESCO World Heritage site to discover how the sun hits your zodiac sign, and view Vrihat Samrat Yantra, the world’s largest sundial, from above and below.

 Mingle with rhesus monkeys in the Aravalli Hills, just 10 kilometers east of Jaipur’s city center.
 A towering stone edifice once used as a Hindu temple still holds traces of the blue and orange paint the ascetics applied when the temple was erected.
 On every rocky outcrop and climbable ledge, the monkeys who call Galtaji home defend their turf, but you can lure them out with a ₹10 bag of food purchased at the top of the temple.

 In a city dominated by the five senses, the vegetable and flower market is at the center of it all.
 There, you’ll find burlap sacks sliced open and overflowing with blooms in a kaleidoscope of colors, and vegetables towered on carts and packed expertly in plastic bins.
 To find your way here, just take a left through the last gate on Hawa Mahal Road, just before the street bends east.
 Then follow the vegetable carts and the flowers in bicycle baskets until the market opens up in front of you.
 Once you’re there, spend a while weaving between people and produce, and be sure to bury your nose in a handful of flowers.